 If the transmitter was switched off during the measurement, the message Measurement started will be displayed after connecting the transmitter to the power supply.
 The measurement continues with the parameters set last.

-By pressing BRK in the menu Measurement it is possible either to stop the measurement or to display the current parameter settings.
+By pressing () it is possible either to stop the measurement or to display the current parameter settings.